peterkuma/ds-format/docs/master/Installation/index.md

 Installation on Linux is recommended, but it is also known to work on Windows and macOS.

-**Important:** On macOS the ds command should be used with the command line shell bash, not the default zsh, which is not compatible with the argument syntax.

 ### Linux

 1. Install the required system packages.
 On Debian-derived distributions